ncubo/appointments-front/README.md

 # AppointmentsFront

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4. and using Json-Server as Fake server API

 ## Install Dependencies

 First install all dependencies used in this project with `npm install`

-## Json server (fake server api)

-Maybe you need to install json serve globally in your pc `npm install -g json-server`

 ## Run Json server